 The benefit of a central repository for all contracts for the purpose of review is not to be underestimated.
 In the financial services market where many contracts are entered into, both with business providers and clients/consumers, it is vital to have a quick and easy way to search and identify any irregularities in the contracts, which can arise from the constantly changing laws and regulations.

 What does the future look like?

 In the long term, it is important to get employees comfortable with working with this technology and platforms.
-While AI is still underused in these platforms, it is expected that several new use cases will be presented in the coming years.
+While AI is still underused in these platforms, it is expected that several new use-cases will be presented in the coming years.
 For example, (regulatory) mapping applications that help implement new laws and regulations or a language robot that takes over the life cycle of the contract.
 This future is closer than we think.
-As recent as the end of last year, The Guardian published an opinion piece written entirely with the help of AI.
-This article is here to read.
-In the foreseeable future, these types of language robots may well be able to drawing up (simple) contracts and notes.
+As recently as the end of last year, The Guardian published an opinion piece written entirely with the help of AI.
+This article can be reviewed here.
+In the foreseeable future, these types of language robots may well be able to draw up (simple) contracts and notes.
 Who says we wrote this article ourselves?